French Creek State Park

 Explore cabins for more information.

-Organized Group Tenting: Qualified organized groups can camp in the primitive group tenting area.
+Organized Group Tenting: Qualified organized groups can camp in the rustic group tenting area April 1 through October 31.
 One site holds 60 people and 16 other sites each hold 30 people.
-A portion of this area is open year-round.
 Reservations are required.

 Explore organized group tenting for more information.